This post may contain affiliate links. Please read our full Disclosure Policy.

 Linen Aprons Styles

-There are so many different types of aprons out there and depending on what you are using your apron for, some styles will be better than others!
-Although the options and fabric choices for aprons are endless, there are a few styles that are more popular than others, let’s review those now.
+There are so many different types of aprons out there.
+Depending on what you are using your apron for, some styles will be better than others!
+Although the options and fabric choices for aprons are endless, there are a few styles that are more popular than others.
+Let’s review those now.

 - The Bib Apron is a full-body apron with straps that go over the shoulder.
 Some bib aprons will tie off in the back like the one shown here, however some don’t require a waist strap at all.
 Bib aprons can come with or without pockets and are widely used by chefs and in the kitchen.